ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 ## Deep Learning
 ### Neural Networks
-Takes the input and multiple by the weight, then added up to summation then passed through a nonlinear function sigmoid function then result into output. sigma(w transpose x) = predictive output then we can add a bias inside of the (w transpose x + 1*bias)
+Takes the input and multiple by the weight, then added up to summation then passed through a nonlinear function sigmoid function(activation) then result into output. sigma(w transpose x) = predictive output then we can add a bias inside of the (w transpose x + 1*bias)

 We use the same loss like we do in logistic regression and then take the gradient